 “Operator” means any person who, duly authorized, is in charge of the development of a lease, or the operation of a producing well.

-“Overage” or “overproduction” means the oil or gas produced in excess of the allowable fixed by the department.

-“Pipeline oil” means oil free from water and basic sediment to the degree that is acceptable for pipeline transportation and refinery use.

-“Potential” means the actual or properly computed daily ability of a well to produce oil as determined by a test made in conformity with rules prescribed by the department.

-“Pressure maintenance” means the injection of gas, water or other fluids into oil or gas reservoirs to maintain pressure or retard pressure decline in the reservoir for the purpose of increasing the recovery of oil or other hydrocarbons therefrom.

-“Protect correlative rights” means that the action or regulation by the department should afford a reasonable opportunity to each person entitled therein to recover or receive the oil or gas in the person’s tract, or tracts, or the equivalent thereof, without being required to drill unnecessary wells or to incur other unnecessary expense to recover or receive such oil or gas or its equivalent.

-“Proven oil or gas land” means that area which has been shown by development or geological information to be such that additional wells drilled thereon are reasonably certain to be commercially productive of oil or gas or both.

 “Purchaser” means any person who directly or indirectly purchases, transports, takes, or otherwise removes production to the person’s account from a well, wells, or pool.

-“Run” means oil or gas, measured at standard conditions, moved off the lease or unit for sale.

 “Storer” means every person as herein defined who stores, terminals, retains in custody under warehouse or storage agreements or contracts, oil which comes to rest in the person’s tank or other receptacle under control of said storer, but excluding the ordinary lease stocks of producers.

 “Transporter” means and includes any common carrier by pipeline, barge, boat, or other water conveyance or truck or other conveyance except railroads, and any other person transporting oil by pipeline, barge, boat or other water conveyance, or truck and other conveyance.

-“Water flooding” means the injection into a reservoir through one or several wells of volumes of water, either currently or cumulatively in excess of the volumes of oil and water produced, for the purpose of increasing the recovery of oil therefrom.

 “Well log” means the written record progressively describing the strata, water, oil, gas or metallic minerals encountered in drilling a well with such additional information as to give volumes, pressures, rate of fill-up, water depths, caving strata, casing record, etc., as is usually recorded in normal procedure of drilling.
-The well log shall include any electrical or other geophysical logging, detail of all cores, and all drill-stem tests, including depth tested, cushion used, time pool open, flowing and shut-in pressures and recoveries.
+The well log includes any electrical or other geophysical logging, detail of all cores, and all drill-stem tests, including depth tested, cushion used, time pool open, flowing and shut-in pressures and recoveries.

-“Wildcat well” means a well drilled to discover a previously unknown pool.

-561—17.2(458A) Application and permit.
+561—17.2(458A) Application for a permit to drill, deepen or plug a well.

 17.2(1) Production of oil, gas, or metallic minerals.
-Prior to commencement of operations, including the drilling of any well, an application on a form prescribed by the department shall be delivered to the director for a permit to drill, deepen, or plug back any well for oil, or gas or metallic mineral production.
-The application for each well shall be accompanied by a fee of $50, and an organization report and a bond must be on file in the department or must accompany the application.
+Prior to commencement of operations, including the drilling of any well, an application on a form prescribed by the department shall be filed with the department for a permit to drill, deepen, or plug back any well for oil, or gas or metallic mineral production.
+The application for each well shall be accompanied by the following: